MahmoudSayed96/larapos/README.md

 # larapos
-This is laravel admin lte pos
+This is laravel admin dashboard for e-commerce app